tunogya/abandonai-platform/public/terms-of-use.md

 # Terms of use

-Thank you for using AbandonAI!
+Thank you for using ABANDON.AI!

 These Terms of Use apply when you use the services of Abandon, Inc. or our affiliates, including our application programming interface, software, tools, developer services, data, documentation, and websites ("Services").